 If you find any damage, you’re best staying off the bike until you’re able to have it looked at by your local shop.
 Riding a cracked or damaged frame could leading it to totally snapping… so better to be safe than sorry!

-4 - Sidewall splits
+4 - SIDEWALL SPLITS

 Many trainers require a front wheel stand to keep the bike level.
 Leaving your front wheel parked in one of these for a long time can lead to damage to the tire’s sidewall.

-With the bike held static but still holding weight and likely rocking slightly under the strain of your victories on Zwift and hardest of intervals, the tyre takes a lot of load, and will rub against the wheel stand.
+With the bike held static but still holding weight and likely rocking slightly under the strain of your victories on Zwift and hardest of intervals, the tire takes a lot of load, and will rub against the wheel stand.